hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_running_fastqc.md

 The main functions of FastQC are:

-* Import of data from BAM, SAM or FastQ files (any variant)
+* Import of data from FASTQ files (also accepts BAM and SAM alignment files)
 * Providing a quick overview to tell you in which areas there may be problems
 * Summary graphs and tables to quickly assess your data
 * Export of results to an HTML based permanent report